tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 ### 2.1 The BDQ Definition of “Test” (non-normative)

 This section defines the capitalized term “Test” as used in the BDQ standard and how it is constructed within the Fitness-for-Use framework.
 We use the capitalized term "Test" to mean something specific in the BDQ Standard.
 A Test is any instance of a subclass of `bdqffdq:DataQualityNeed` (e.g., `bdqffdq:Validation`) composed with an instance of a subclass of `bdqffdq:Method` (e.g., `bdqffdq:ValidationMethod`) composed with an instance of `bdqffdq:Specification`.
 When run by a `bdqffdq:Implementation`, each BDQ Test can produce a `bdqffdq:DataQualityReport` consisting of `bdqffdq:Responses`.
-See the diagram in [What is a "Test"](#511-what-is-a-test-non-normative) below.
+See the diagram in [BDQ Tests: An Operational Perspective](#51-bdq-tests:-an-operational-perspective-(normative)) below.

 The scope of each BDQ Test is largely provided by the properties of a `bdqffdq:Specification`.
 The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) used in the specification are included in the `Information Elements` (`bdqffdq:InformationElement`).
 The specification also includes references to external authorities (external to the test specification, and usually also external to the Darwin Core standard, Wieczorek et al. 2012) that are required to implement the Test, for example, references to an ISO standard or a GBIF maintained controlled vocabulary.
 Such authoritative references are listed under `sourceAuthority` (`bdq:sourceAuthority`) with a link to the authority and optionally, a link to a specific online resource required for the `Implementation` of the Test.